 Taber’s Cyclopedic Medical Dictionary Online + App from F.A.
 Davis and Unbound Medicine.
 Find 65,000 medical and nursing definitions.
 Download to iPhone, iPad, and Android.
 Explore these free sample topics:

 -- The first section of this topic is shown below --

 [Fr. masser, to massage]

+1. Manipulation, rhythmic pressure, friction, and/or kneading of soft tissues (skin, muscles, tendons, ligaments and fascia) with the hands, forearms, elbows, knees, or feet.
 Vigorous massage should be avoided by patients taking anticoagulant drugs or patients with low platelet counts: in these patients, massage may cause bleeding or bruising.
 Massage should also be avoided over known tumors, blood clots, or prosthetic body parts.

 2. The therapeutic application of touch by a licensed massage practitioner.
 Massage may aid in the treatment of anxiety, arthritis, attention deficit/hyperactivity disorder, depression, fibromyalgia, musculoskeletal pain, premenstrual syndrome, sports injuries, and stress.

 Venes, Donald, editor.
 "Massage."
 Taber's Medical Dictionary, 23rd ed., F.A.
 Davis Company, 2017.
 Taber's Online, www.tabers.com/tabersonline/view/Tabers-Dictionary/738535/all/massage.

 Massage.
 In: Venes D, ed.
 Taber's Medical Dictionary.
 23rd ed.
 F.A.
 Davis Company; 2017. https://www.tabers.com/tabersonline/view/Tabers-Dictionary/738535/all/massage.
 Accessed December 8, 2019.